Russell Moccasin Sizing 2025: How Their Lace-ups, Pull-ons & Shoes Fit

 how-russell-moccassin-supposed-to-fit

 The South 40 is Russell’s rugged workhorse.
-If the Zephyr is a breezy, slip-on moc-toe for casual wear, the South 40 is the opposite.
+Where the Zephyr is easy-going and slip-on ready, the South 40 feels more like a tool: solid and structured.

-It’s stiff, it’s beefy, and it’s made to handle tough conditions.
-It’s built on the same last as the Backcountry and Safari, so if you’ve tried either of those, you already have a solid starting point for sizing.
+It’s built on the same last as the Backcountry and Safari.
+So if you’ve worn either of those, you already have a good baseline.

-Just like with the Backcountry and Safari, go down a half size from your Brannock measurement.
-If you measure 9D on the Brannock, you’ll likely be best in an 8.5D in the South 40.
+Most people will go half a size down from their Brannock measurement.
+If you’re a 9D on the Brannock, you’ll likely be best in an 8.5D in the South 40.

 Width and Fit Tips